 Does your lawn have what appears to be dying patches with pink or reddish fibers in them?
 This may be the telltale sign of red thread.
-Red thread is a turfgrass disease most commonly caused by low levels of nitrogen in the soil.
+Red thread is a turfgrass disease most commonly caused by low levels of nitrogen in the soil or environmental stress.

 Does Red Thread Kill Grass?

 While affected areas of grass appear to be dead, red thread doesn't kill the grass.
 The fungus that infects the turf lives in the thatch and soil and can be spread by dead infected plant material and by mowing and other mechanical maintenance.
 The pink growths that appear in the grass do not infect the crown or the roots of the plant, so the grass is not killed by the fungus.

 Red thread can occur in many different climates but is more common in areas with high rainfall or high humidity in late spring to summer.
 The primary conditions favoring red thread are:

 - Low levels of nitrogen or inadequate overall fertilization

-- Temperatures between 68 F and 75 F
+- Temperatures between 68 and 75 degrees Fahrenheit

 - High humidity

-Red thread is a growth of the fungus Laetisaria fuciformis and appears in two forms on the blades (leaves) of infected grass.
-One form has thread-like branches, sometimes compared to antlers, called sclerotia.
-The other form appears as fuzzy pink clusters of mycelium.
+Red thread is a growth of the fungus Laetisaria fuciformis.
+It appears as red thread-like branches, sometimes compared to antlers, called sclerotia.
 The grass is usually tan or light brown beneath the red thread growths.

 Why Your Lawn May Be Affected